 11. Can you come to our house to run a course for our friends?

-No. There are strict Transport Safety Victoria rules as to where Marine Licence Courses can be held.
+No. There are strict Safe Transport Victoria rules as to where Marine Licence Courses can be held.
 They must be a conducted at a commercial premises that comply with all OH&S requirements.